The Economic Consequences of the Peace

 The Economic Consequences of the Peace (1919) is a book written and published by the British economist John Maynard Keynes.
-After the First World War, Keynes attended the Paris Peace Conference of 1919 as a delegate of the British Treasury.
-At the conference as a representative of the British Treasury and deputy to the Chancellor of the Exchequer on the Supreme Economic Council, but became ill and on his return found that there was 'no hope' of an economically sustainable settlement, and so resigned.
-In this book, he presents his arguments for a much less onerous treaty for a wider readership, not just for the sake of German civilians but for the sake of the economic well-being of all of Europe and beyond, including the Allied Powers, which in his view the Treaty of Versailles and its associated treaties endangered.
+After the First World War, Keynes attended the Paris Peace Conference of 1919 as a delegate of the British Treasury and deputy to the Chancellor of the Exchequer on the Supreme Economic Council.
+Becoming ill, he resigned from the position and returned early from the conference, believing that there was 'no hope' of an economically sustainable settlement.
+In this book, he presents his arguments for a much less onerous treaty, not just for the sake of German civilians but for the sake of the economic well-being of all of Europe and beyond, including the Allied Powers, which in his view the Treaty of Versailles and its associated treaties endangered.

 The book was a commercial success, and a central influence in creating the popular view that the treaties were a "Carthaginian peace" designed to crush the defeated Central Powers, especially Germany.
 It helped to consolidate American public opinion against the treaties and against joining the League of Nations.
 The perception by much of the British public that Germany had been treated unfairly was, in turn, a crucial factor in later public support for the appeasement of Hitler.

 However, in the preface to the French translation of the book, Keynes did not apportion blame in the same way.
 He wrote: "However, we do not hold France solely responsible for the disastrous treaty.
 All the countries that took part in the negotiations played a role.
 England, it may be said, was quick to satisfy her selfish interests, and it is she, above all others, who must be blamed for the form of the chapter on Reparations.
 She took Germany's colonies and navy and a larger share of the compensation than she was entitled to."

 The success of the book established Keynes' reputation as a leading economist.